-Alicja Kozlowska: Pop Art and Stitch
+Alicja Kozlowska: Pop art & stitch

 Artist Alicja Kozlowska is not only on a mission to bring Pop Art back to today’s art scene.
 She’s also taking Pop Art to new levels through her use of stitch.